 When it comes to my art I am an explorer.
 Photography was first for me in the 1950's as it opened ways of seeing and picture making that I had not experienced before.
 Then in the 1980’s as the result of a Cornell University grant I was able to get state of the art computer equipment and software and start looking for ways to make art through this new technology.
 Over the years computers and software have evolved in power and capabilities and hence my work as an artist using digital processes has followed suit.

-In 2004 I got my first iPhone and began using it as a camera which opened up a new way to capture images as my iPhone is always with me while my more sophisticated DSLR camera was not.
-However these first phone images were small and somewhat limited even though on the plus side I had more image grabbing opportunities.
+In 2004 I got my first iPhone and began using it as a camera which opened up a new way to capture images as my iPhone was always with me while my more sophisticated DSLR camera was not.
+However these first phone images were small and somewhat limited even though on the plus side I had many more image grabbing opportunities.

 A few years ago the iPhone suddenly leaped forward in capability and I also became aware that there were now many new apps for it.
 That started another round of exploration using new apps to transform images into something not previously seen.
 Apps have now become available in a growing constant flow and offer added extraordinarily picture possibilities.
 I look for new ones every day.

 My works on this site show my new ways of seeing and picturing using digital technology.
 Sometimes I may use multiple apps transforming a iPhone image into something not previously seen, and even something I could not have even imagined.
 And often I don’t know what I will get when I start even though I do have some favorite apps that yield familiar transformations.
 At times people ask me how do I know when to stop when applying and using these apps.
 My reply is that like many other artists when I think that it looks and feels right then I know that I am done.